linuxdeepin/deepin-reader/assets/deepin-reader/document-viewer/en_US/document-viewer.md

 > ![notes](../common/notes.svg)Notes:
 >
 > - Document Viewer memorizes the color choice of the user, which will be the default color used when the user highlights any text the next time.
-You can change the color as you wish.
 > - You can not highlight in DJVU files.